 If your oral surgery procedure is medically necessary, there are still costs you may have to pay.
 For example:

 - Copays.
 Medicare will cover 80 percent of the Medicare-approved cost of a medically necessary oral surgery, provided that it is performed by a Medicare-approved provider.
-This includes X-rays and other services you may need.
 If your procedure is done in a hospital and you do not have additional Medigap insurance, you will be responsible for 20 percent of the cost.

 - Medications.
 You must have Medicare Part D or another type of drug coverage to have all or part of the cost of your medications covered.
 If you do not have drug coverage, you will be responsible for the cost of any medications required.